diffblue/cbmc/src/goto-checker/README.md

 analysis and can be queried by the goto verifier repeatedly to return their results incrementally.
 A query to an incremental goto checker either returns when a violated property has been found or the verification algorithm has terminated.
-If a violated property has been found then additional information (e.g. a trace) can be retrieved from the incremental goto checker (if it supports that).
 See \ref incremental_goto_checkert.
+Incremental goto checkers can provide additional functionality by implementing the respective interfaces:
+* \ref goto_trace_providert : If a violated property has been found then a trace can be retrieved from the incremental goto checker.
+* \ref fault_localization_providert : If a violated property has been found then a likely fault location can be determined.
+* \ref witness_providert : A witness can be output (for violated and proved properties).

 The combination of these three concepts enables:
 * _Verification algorithms can be used interchangeably._